plop91/mecanum/arduino/quad_motor/README.md

 'e' - print encoder values for all motors
 's' - print motor speeds for all motors
 'd <p/i/d> <motor> <value>' - set the P I or D value for motor <motor> to <value>
+'a <motor>' - set the motor PID controller to automatic mode 'm <motor>' - set the motor PID controller to manual mode

 Return values:
 OK - command executed